Azure/aimtool/docs/user-guide/understanding-the-output.md

 - Source application reports - one per BizTalk application analyzed
 - Target application report - one per target application (each corresponding to a BizTalk application)
 - System application report - contains common functionality comparable to the BizTalk system app
-- Message Bus application report - core functionality replacing elements of the BizTalk infrsatructure
+- Message Bus application report - core functionality replacing elements of the BizTalk infrastructure

 ### Viewing the Report